Table of Contents

 Patients with malignant hypertension might develop swelling of the optic disc, especially in the hypertensive crisis.
 When diabetes develops with hypertension, there is an increased risk of loss of vision.
 Hypertensive retinopathy can also lead to hypertensive damage to the other target organs.

 The detection and identification of hypertensive retinopathy are currently believed to be easy and standardized, therefore, accurate epidemiological studies have emerged to study the prevalence of the condition.
 Hypertensive retinopathy is more common in people aged 40 years or older, regardless of the history of hypertension.

-Hypertensive retinopathy’s prevalence in males and females is not different.
-The incidence of hypertensive retinopathy in 5 years is around 10% in people with high blood pressure.
+There is a similar prevalence of hypertensive retinopathy in both males and females.
+The incidence of hypertensive retinopathy in a duration of 5 years is around 10 % in people with high blood pressure.
 The main risk factor for hypertensive retinopathy is hypertension.